 To make use of data that has been stored in real-time databases, developers need a publication layer to expose queries made on that database to external applications, services, or real-time data visualizations.
 This often takes the form of an ORM or an API framework.

 One particular challenge with building real-time data architectures is that analytical application databases tend to have less robust ecosystems than their OLTP counterparts, so there are often fewer options to choose from here, and those that exist tend to be less mature and with smaller communities.

 So, publication layers for real-time data analytics generally require that you build your own custom backend to meet the needs of your application.
 This means building yet another HTTP API using tools like:

 - Gin (Go)

-Each of the 3 core components - streaming technology, OLAP database, and publication layer - matters when building the ideal real-time data architecture, and while such an architecture can be constructed piecemeal, beware of technical handoffs that inevitably introduce latency and complexity.
+Each of the 3 core components - data streaming technology, real-time database, and API layer - matters when building the ideal real-time data architecture, and while such an architecture can be constructed piecemeal, beware of technical handoffs that inevitably introduce latency and complexity.

 The next wave of real-time applications and systems require extraordinary processing speed and storage and have been historically difficult and expensive to build.

 Tinybird is the industry-leading real-time analytics platform.
 With Tinybird, developers and data teams can harness the power of real-time data to quickly and cost-effectively build real-time data analytics and the applications they power.

 Here's how Tinybird handles the performance requirements of real-time analytics: